Title: My, How You’ve Grown

 “Sometimes I only eat whipped cream for dinner.
 I pretty much go through four cans a week.”

-He smirked a little as he wrote Future Diabetic
+He smirked a little as he wrote Future Diabetic in her column.

 She laughed, not even the slightest bit embarrassed.
 “Okay, you again.”